A free resource by Jayne Cravens

 Nonprofit or Non-Governmental Organization (NGO)

-a non-governmental organization (NGO), a charity or a
+non-governmental organization (NGO), a charity or a foundation

-foundation vary from country to country.
-The laws and
+vary from country to country.
+The laws and procedures are never

-how to start a nonprofit organization, NGO, etc.
+various countries regarding how to start a nonprofit organization,

 A resource that can help you evaluate volunteer-placement